Z80-Retro/Z80-Retro-Manual/Z80-RETRO-FILE-XFER.md

-# Transfering Files to CP/M
+# Transferring Files to CP/M

 [Back](./README.md)

-There are a few differnet ways one can transfer files to CP/M over the serial connection.
+There are a few different ways one can transfer files to CP/M over the serial connection.

 - Transfer them using `pip` over the existing serial connection